-Graduates may be eligible to take state and national examinations administered by the North Carolina Veterinary Medical Board.
-Graduates may be employed in veterinary clinics; diagnostic, research, or pharmaceutical laboratories; zoos; academic institutions; or other areas associated with animal care.
+Qualified graduates are eligible to take state and national examinations administered by the North Carolina Veterinary Medical Board.
+Graduates of the program are employed in veterinary clinics, equine facilities, diagnostic research, pharmaceutical laboratories, zoos, academic institutions, and other areas associated with animal care.

 A-B Tech’s Veterinary Medical Technology Program received accreditation from the American Veterinary Medical Association Committee on Veterinary Technician Activities and Education (AVMA CVTEA) in November 2007.
 Graduates of accredited programs are eligible to take national and state credentialing exams for licensure.

 Our Mission: The Veterinary Technology Departments’ mission is to instill integrity and professionalism in our students through an innovative and dedicated team, which provides the fundamental foundation of learning through experience and practical skills to inspire individuals to make a difference in the lives of animals within their community.
 We strive for academic excellence, compassionate care, and student support.